kchousos/kchousos/README.md

 ## 🏠 Welcome to my ~

-I am an undergrad studying Computer Science at the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) of the [National and Kapodistrian University of Athens](https://en.uoa.gr/).
+Undergraduate student in the [Department of Informatics and Telecommunications](https://www.di.uoa.gr/en) at [NKUA](https://en.uoa.gr/).

 ## 📚 Current interests